 Students must have a high school diploma or have passed the GED exam.
 Students who speak English as their second language must earn a composite score of 310 or better on the level of English Proficiency exam, or successfully complete Capstone Level ESL coursework.
 Students must score into an 8th grade reading level as measured by the TABE assessment given at orientation; meet with a transitions coordinator, and demonstrate a desire and willingness to work in the dental field upon completion.

-Intesterested students must attend a mandatory Dental Assisting Information Session.
-Register in person after attending an information session.
-Find and register for a Dental Assisting Information Session.
+Intesterested students must first attend a mandatory Dental Assisting Information Session.
+Register for an upcoming Dental Assisting Information Session.

 Dental Assistants who are employed can increase their skills and their wages by taking a six-week Expanded Functions class.